Rasmus Alm

-Rasmus Alm (born 17 August 1995) is a Swedish professional footballer who plays as a midfielder.
+Rasmus Alm (born 17 August 1995) is a Swedish professional footballer who plays as a midfielder for Örgryte IS.

 Career

 Alm started his career with Borstahusens BK before moving to IK Wormo at the age of 14 and later Landskrona BoIS.

 After his time with Landskrona BolS, Alm joined IF Brommapojkarna in 2018 totaling seven appearances.
 In 2019, Alm joined Degerfors IF, playing in sixteen matches with five goals and four assists.
 In 2019, Alm signed with IF Elfsborg for four seasons.

-On November 8, 2022, Alm signed with St. Louis City SC for the club's inaugural season in 2023.
+On November 8, 2022, Alm signed with Major League Soccer side, St. Louis City SC, for the club's inaugural season in 2023.
 Alm was signed through the 2025 season with a club option for 2026.
 On May 11, 2024, Alm scored the fastest goal in club history, scoring against Chicago Fire 1 minute and 24 seconds into the match.

 On July 7, 2025, Alm was placed on the MLS Season-Ending Injury list due to osteitis pubis, an inflammation of the pubic bone, as well as sports hernias and adductor strains.

+Following Alm's placement on the Season-Ending Injury list, St. Louis City SC announced in October 2025 that the club declined his contract option for the 2026 season.